TomasMikula/tomasmikula.github.io/_posts/2014-06-04-timers-in-javafx-and-reactfx.md

 timer.stop();
 ```

 There is one _important semantic difference_ between the above code snippets.
 In the first one, `doSomething()` may still be executed _after_ `timeline.stop()`, even though both `timeline.stop()` and `doSomething()` are executed on the JavaFX application thread.
-It happens when `stop()` is called after the timeline has reached the key frame, but before the associated action had a chance to be executed on the JavaFX application thread.
+It happens when `stop()` is called after the timeline has reached the key frame, but before the associated action had a chance to be executed on the JavaFX application thread. **EDIT:** Note that this behavior makes sense for animations: if there is an action _a_ associated with time _t1_ and `stop()` is called at time _t2 > t1_, then, if not already done so, _a_ should still be executed in order to advance the animation to a state corresponding to _t2_.

-On the other hand, `FxTimer` takes an extra measure to ensure that the action is never executed after `stop()`.
+On the other hand, for timers it makes sense to cancel the timer upon `stop()` even if the timer is already overdue.
+Therefore, `FxTimer` takes an extra measure to ensure that the action is never executed after `stop()`.

 <details>
   <summary>Here is the code that shows that behavior.</summary>